 - Before cervical cancer surgery — to shrink the tumor and decrease the amount of tissue we need to remove

 - In combination with radiation therapy (chemoradiation) to decrease tumor size

 - To help relieve symptoms of metastatic cancer and extend survival time

 You get chemotherapy through an IV.
 Sometimes you can take it by mouth.
 You get treatment in 4-6 cycles over a set period of time.

 Cervical Cancer Clinical Trials

-By coming to Virginia's only NCI-designated comprehensive cancer center, you'll find treatment options if standard therapies aren't enough to fight off your type of cancer.
+By coming to Virginia's first NCI-designated comprehensive cancer center, you'll find treatment options if standard therapies aren't enough to fight off your type of cancer.
 Talk to your provider about a cervical cancer clinical trial that might be right for you.
 We have trials testing new therapies and surgery for cervical cancer.
 Learn more about clinical trials and what they mean for you.